venkatesh21bit/vendor_frontend/README.md

 This comprehensive guide is designed to help you get started with the frontend of the Ignyte project.
 It provides step-by-step instructions for installation, configuration, and running the development server, ensuring a smooth setup process for developers at all experience levels.

 ## 📦 Setup Instructions
-Make sure the backend is running (if needed for API calls)

 - 🌐 Navigate to the frontend folder
   ```bash
   cd frontend